Below we’ve put together a list of the pros and cons of hydrogen fuel cell cars.

 Fuel cells are currently expensive

-Hydrogen is the most expensive fuel right now
+Hydrogen may be the most expensive fuel right now

-Hydrogen fuel right now is not renewable or eco friendly
+Hydrogen fuel may not be renewable or eco friendly right now

-Differing reports on wheel to wheel eco advantage of HFCVs
+There’s differing reports on the wheel to wheel eco advantage of HFCVs

-The current number of hydrogen fill up stations is currently limited
+The number of hydrogen fill up stations might be currently be limited

-Hydrogen fill up stations are expensive to build and set up
+Hydrogen fill up stations might be expensive to build and set up

-There are some potential risks/hazards in terms of the safety of hydrogen fuel
+There may be some potential risks/hazards in storing hydrogen, and using hydrogen fuel

-HVs aren’t good in all conditions and climates
+HVs may not be good in all conditions and climates

 Overall